longvu186/Data-Visualization/README.md

 - **time_period**: The period that the figures is in.
 The period with be shown changing in the final video.
 - **time_period_data**: The figures presented as a list.
 Each item in the list is the figure of a beginning category, correspondingly

-***The program uses an algorithm to produce additional data in-between the given data to create a smooth animation (for instance: [1,5] -> [1,2,3,4,5]), so make sure that your data has a start point and an end point***
+***The program uses an interpolation algorithm to produce additional data in-between the given data to create a smooth animation (for instance: [1,5] -> [1,2,3,4,5]), so make sure that your data has a start point and an end point***